dododoyo/AAiT_OOP_Lab_Solutions/Lab_08/readMeLab08.md

-# Laboratory Exercises #2
+# Laboratory Exercises #8

 ## Objective

--  Enabling students to develop modularize code using Java methods.
--  Introducing method overloading(Compile time polymorphism).
+- Familiarizing about the concept of exception handling using Java programming language.

 ## Preparation Tasks

--  No preliminary preparation required for this laboratory session
+- Understanding/Revising the concepts of exception handling which is dealt in the lecture class.

 ## Activities

 <center>

 ### Feel free to report any typos on [dododoyo](https://github.com/dododoyo)

 ### HAPPY CODING